mcjazzyfunky/archived-php-logging/README.md

 * class *Logger*:

-  Needed to configure the logging logic, setting the default log threshold and providing instances of interface
+  Needed to configure the logging logic, setting the default log threshold and provider/factory for instances of interface *Log*.
-  *Log*.

 Remark: A class "MDA" will follow in a later version of "php-logging" to handle "mapped diagnostic context" to provide a possibility to more or less